 Permitted paid engagements are also staying – rarely used for film shoots, but sometimes appropriate for documentaries.

 For those looking to move permanently to the UK, but where a direct employment relationship required within the Skilled Worker category is not an option, there may be a possibility for high profile candidates to qualify for the Global Talent Visa.
 Brought in earlier this year and now confirmed in the new rules, the category is aimed at award winning individuals in the creative industries who will make a contribution to the UK.
 The visa requires an endorsement by the Producers’ Alliance for Film and Television (PACT) acting on behalf of Arts Council England.
 Further information is available here.

 Written within the new guidance on the rules, the UKVI has confirmed “We will continue to work with the creative sector to reform and simplify the offer for creatives coming to the UK on short-term trips”.
 It could be interesting times ahead!

 This article is from the October 2020 issue of Employment and Immigration Law Update, our monthly newsletter for HR professionals.
 To download the latest issue, please visit the newsletter section of our website.
-For more details regarding any of the matters covered in this update, please contact Janice Leggett in our Immigration Team.
+For more details regarding any of the matters covered in this update, please contact a member of our Immigration Team.

 The content of this article is for general information only.
 It is not, and should not be taken as, legal advice.
 If you require any further information in relation to this article please contact the author in the first instance.
 Law covered as at October 2020.